MicrosoftDocs/azure-databases-docs/articles/cosmos-db/container-copy.md

 1. The instances are shared by all the copy jobs that are running within the same account.
 1. The offline copy jobs utilize [Change feed](cassandra/change-feed.md) to copy the data and replicate incremental changes from the source table to the destination table.
 1. The platform might de-allocate the instances if they're idle for longer than 15 minutes.

-> [!NOTE]
->  We strongly recommend that you stop performing any operations on the source table before you begin the offline table copy job.
-Item deletions and updates that are done on the source table after you start the copy job might not be captured.
-If you continue to perform operations on the source table while the copy job is in progress, you might have duplicate or missing data on the target table.

 ::: zone-end